jddunn/tenets/README.md

 3. **Ranks** files using multi-factor scoring:
    - Keyword matching (TF-IDF with `light` extra)
    - Import relationships
-   - Git activity and recency
+   - Git activity and recency (used for relevance; not shown in output)
    - Code complexity
    - Path relevance
    - Semantic similarity (with `ml` extra)